 Learn Bargue Drawing at home

 In a classical atelier you start by copying two dimensional references – the Bargue plates – as perfect as possible.
 This teaches you to see distances, lengths and angles as well as shading.
 First you would make few general guidelines – the rest is built up through observation and correction.
 This exercise can easily be done at home – even in a very small room and with a regular room light.
 You even do not need an easel.

 See the list below for your needed materials.
 As you can see this is no rocket science and most of the necessary materials should be available in any household.
 For the setup you need to be little creative depending on your circumstances.
 For example you can paste the reference and the drawing paper on your room door – this most likely has the desired smooth finish.

-(should be large enough to place two sheets of paper – the reference and the drawing paper – besides each other).
+- A large board with a smooth finish (should be large enough to tape two sheets of paper – the reference and the drawing paper – besides each other)

 Now make a straight vertical line through the middle of your reference.
 If your reference is a symmetrical object the middle is easy to determine – if you have a non-symmetrical reference just estimate a middle.
 Also draw a straight vertical line through your drawing paper.
 Don’t press too hard with the pencil since you need to erase these guidelines later!

 Make two horizontal lines across the reference and your drawing paper – one on the topmost point of your reference and one on the bottommost point.

 Now hold your measurung device in front of your reference, squint one eye and measure from the middle line to the leftmost point (see the following picture; in this example a thread was used).
 Keep this distance and hold the measuring device on the middle line of your drawing paper.
 Slightly draw a line where you determine the width.
 Double check by doing this process again.
 If you did not transfer the distance correctly, just erase your first estimation and make a better one.